Monday, February 13, 2017

 Tepper gave three pieces of advice for students who are about to enter the “real world.”

 “Do the job you have today, well,” she advised.
-When discussing how to choose which company is the right fit to work for, she suggested to interview the company while they are interviewing you.
+Next, when discussing how to choose which company is the right fit to work for, she suggested to interview the company while they are interviewing you.
 And lastly, she discussed social media and the importance of Linkedin, but also advising to be aware of your social media presence.

 Towards the end of Tepper’s presentation she discussed how Siena helped her become the person she is today.
 During her time at the College, Siena’s Franciscan values made a lasting impact on her life.
 Tepper is currently involved with many non-profit organizations, where she enjoys giving her time and knowledge.